YagyanshB/SemEval-Task6-CS408/README.md

 3. **Sub-task C** - Offense target identification.

 ### Data:
 The data is retrieved from SemEval Task 6 Competition.
-The testing and traininga data are available in the "Datasets" tab.
+The testing and traininga data are available in the "OLID_2019" tab.

 ### Description of the Content of this Repo: